zikula/core/src/docs/en/dev/zikula_sf_translator.md

 Zikula Translation's Guide
 =================

-This guide is intended to provide overview of translation technologies, usage, implementations and future...
+This guide is intended to provide overview of translation technologies, usage, implementations and developement.

 ## Table of contents